T-Hageman/Cohesive-PhaseField-FenicsX/README.md

 Top row, left to right: vertical displacement and phase-field for the plate-with-hole compression benchmark, followed by dynamic crack branching in a single-edge notched plate under sudden traction.

-## Why This Repository Is Useful
+## Simulation code capabilities:

 - Implements a cohesive phase-field fracture formulation with an **explicit strength surface**
 - Uses an **eigenstrain-based return-mapping update** at quadrature points
 - Covers both **quasi-static** and **dynamic** benchmark problems
 - Produces reproducible results for the study discussed in the paper
-- Provides a compact FEniCSx code base that is easier to inspect and extend than many large research frameworks

-## What Is In The Repository

-The code couples:

-- a `dolfinx` finite-element implementation of phase-field fracture,
-- cohesive constitutive updates in the solid response,
-- staggered solution of displacement and phase-field variables, and
-- benchmark drivers used to generate the representative results in the manuscript.

-The benchmark set includes:

-- a plate with a hole under tension/compression,
-- a single-edge notched plate under shear, and
-- a dynamically loaded notched plate with crack branching.

 ## Project Structure

 - `Main.py`: runs a single simulation using the default setup defined in `Params.py`
 - `Params.py`: default mesh, material, loading, solver, and output settings
-- `Do_Sweep.py`: reproduces the benchmark families used in the paper
+- `Do_Sweep.py`: reproduces the benchmark cases used in the paper
 - `Mesh/`: mesh generation, groups, FE spaces, and output utilities
 - `Models/`: constitutive models and boundary-condition models
 - `Physics/`: coupled problem definitions and assembly logic
-- `Solvers/`: time stepping and linear solver orchestration
+- `Solvers/`: time stepping and linear solvers
 - `Utils/`: MPI helpers and mathematical utilities
 - `PlotFailSurfaces.m`, `PostProcessAnimations.m`: MATLAB post-processing scripts